 Employment While Attending College

 Platt College’s Academic Support and Career Services Coordinator also offers students career coaching and assistance locating employment while attending college.
 These jobs are typically evaluated for their ability to assist the student with living expenses and are not always related to the student’s program of enrollment.

-Platt College’s Academic Support and Career Services Coordinator welcomes the opportunity to provide ongoing career and personal development services to all Platt graduates.
+Platt College’s Academic Support and Career Services Coordinator welcomes the opportunity to help prepare students for interviews, resume submissions, and career etiquette.